cartigli/vault/IV Python Core/III Conditions & Iterations/II While Loops.md

-Can be used to achieve the same output as the [[I For Loops]], but the syntax is slightly refined ex
+Can be used to achieve the same output as the [[IV Python Core/III Conditions & Iterations/I For Loops]], but the syntax is slightly refined ex
 ```python
 x = 0